-The drama-journey unfolds theatrically: people looking out (Somebody craned to the side); the main man (driver or/ Fireman, wiping his dry brow) worthy of hero status after a punishing ordeal (one who had run the gauntlet) with no time to think of anyone else: We were/ The last thing on his mind.
+The theatre of their drama-journey was sustained: one child looking out (somebody craned to the side); a second mimicked the front-men (driver or fireman wiping his dry brow) – heroes reaching the end of a punishing ordeal (one who had run the gauntlet) and, totally in role, oblivious to the rest of the world (we were the last thing on his mind).

 - jamb: the vertical portion of the door-frame onto which a door is secured

 - pistons: the parts of a steam locomotive’s engine that pump to impart motion;

 - whistled: the British steam locomotives of the 1940s emitted a very particular clear, high-pitched whistle sound immediately recognisable to those who heard it;

 - shunted: pushed or pulled (a train or part of a train) from the main line to a siding or from one line of rails to another;

 - punched: a pair of clippers was used to make a hole in the ticket; this ensured that it could not be used twice;

 - chooka-chook: a childish chant that accompanied an imagined journey on a train as it jolted from rail to rail;

 - death-gondola: funerals in Venice had to be conducted using a funeral gondola with its visible black coffin with all its trimmings;